Stickerbrush/paygo-crud/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 If changes are made to the app code, the page will reload.

+Running the client locally should still work, as the fetch URLs are pointing towards the hosted django backend on Heroku

 ## About the Project